eduardchai/yel-data-pipeline-ca/README.md

-# Big Data Processing CA
+# Big Data Processing CA – Yelp Data Pipeline

 **Notes:** This code is developed and tested on MacOS environment.
 It should not have any issue on Linux machine.
 For Windows, some adjustments might be needed.